The Assassination Of The Emperor Commodus (The Play)

 ECLECTUS.

-It happened at the Vicus Jugarius, when his chariot was passing.
+It happened on the Vicus Jugarius, as his chariot passed along.

 MARCIA.